mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/licensing/index.md

 ## Purchase a License

-You can evaluate Kommander running two clusters for free: the Kommander host cluster plus one additional cluster.
+You can evaluate Kommander running two clusters, the Kommander host cluster and one additional cluster, for free.
 If you want to add more clusters, you need a valid license.

 To obtain a valid Kommander license, contact your sales representative at <sales@d2iq.com>.
 After purchase, download the license file from the [support website][support-downloads] using your [login credentials][support-creds] to a place accessible by Kommander.